Jay-Z's '4:44' is even better than you thought

 But at 47, Jay-Z has delivered what many feel is his most personal and powerful project to date.

-His producer said they asked themselves the question "Has there been anyone in any genre that really tapped into themselves on a new level at that age?"
+His producer said they asked themselves the question, "Has there been anyone in any genre that really tapped into themselves on a new level at that age?"

 "It's really kind of unheard-of across the board, not just in rap," Wilson said.
 "But there are certain cheat codes that are available now -- you have streaming, and the ability to listen to everything that ever happened.
 We could gauge: Why does Adele do this?
 Why did Led Zeppelin do this?
 Why did Jimi Hendrix do this?
 What are the common threads?
 Honesty, vulnerability, pain -- these are things that always supersede the trends of the day."